oils-for-unix/oils/doc/ysh-faq.md

     write -- $x            # print $x "unmolested" in YSH

-That means YSH can have:
+This allowed YSH to have:

     echo $x                # YES: an even shorter way write --sep ' ' -- $x  # synonym